 On September 16, 2020, the President issued Proclamation No. 1021 (s.2020) extending the period of the State of Calamity throughout the Philippines due to Coronavirus Disease 2019 declared under Proclamation No. 929, (s.2020) IATF Resolution No. 74 on September 24, 2020 placed the City of Iloilo under MECQ from September 25 to October 9, 2020.
-Its community quarantine classification after the said date shall be decided upon by the IATF, based on the COVID-19 situation of the locality.

 On September 28, 2020, the IATF issued Resolution No. 75-A declaring until October 31, 2020 the GCQ status on all HUCs of the NCR and municipality of Pateros, Batangas, Bacolod City, Tacloban City, Iligan City and Lanao del Sur.
 The MGCQ status for the rest of the country was likewise extended until October 31, 2020, without prejudice to the declaration of localized ECQ in critical areas.
-The City of Iloilo shall be placed under GCQ beginning October 1, 2020, notwithstanding IATF Resolution No. 74 s.
+The City of Iloilo was placed under GCQ beginning October 1, 2020, notwithstanding IATF Resolution No. 74 s.
 2020.

 On October 26, 2020, the President of the Philippines approved the recommendation of the IATF to keep the NCR, Bacolod City, Iloilo City, Tacloban City, Iligan City, Batangas and Lanao del Sur under GCQ until November 30, 2020.
 The community quarantine classifications are still subject to appeal from concerned LGUs.
 Metro Manila mayors favored retaining the GCQ status of their jurisdictions until year-end to contain COVID-19, although with eased restrictions on mobility, transport, and business.
-With the latest announcement of quarantine classification, no region in the country is subject to the strictest quarantine classifications of ECQ and MECQ for November.
+With the latest announcement of quarantine classification, no region in the country is subject to the strictest quarantine classifications of ECQ and MECQ in November 2020.